2600hz/kazoo/applications/callflow/doc/ref/dynamic_cid.md

 #### Schema

-Validator for the dynamic_cid callflow's data object
+Validator for the dynamic_cid callflow data object